 34. Professor Zuckerman then refers to the principles of illegality and ex turpi causa non oritur actio, in which relief is refused, not because of the need to deter others but because of the need to maintain confidence in the administration of justice.
 He correctly recognizes that in Summers we considered that the jurisdiction to strike out for abuse of process was founded on the public policy of protecting the legitimacy of the court process.
 He also recognizes the relevance of proportionality in deciding what action to take in response to an abuse of process.
 However he then says that we erred in focusing on deterrence rather than the principle of ex turpi causa.
 As I see it, at any rate at present, the problem with the ex turpi causa approach is that the court has no discretion.
-Where the principle applies, the court has no alternative but to strike the whole case out, which may be too blunt an instrument to deal wit the particular case.
-However that may be, as ever, Professor Zuckerman's views merit careful consideration.
-I commend them to you, even if I do not entirely agree with all of them.
+Where the principle applies, the court has no alternative but to strike the whole case out, which may be too blunt an instrument to deal with the particular case.
+However that may be, as ever, Professor agree with all of them.